20 Surprising Things That Cause COVID

 If your fairy godmother could grant you one wish right now, I know what it would be.
 Please, wave your magic wand and stop me, and those I love, from getting the coronavirus.
 Well here's the news.
-I'm the fairy godmother—well, actually, a fairy goddoctor—and you can have your wish: Simply never leave your home or open your door.
-And since that's not practical, at the very least, don't fall victim to one of these 20 surprising things that lead to coronavirus.
-Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+I'm the fairy godmother—well, actually, a fairy goddoctor, I'm an MD—and you can have your wish: Simply never leave your home or open your door.
+And since that's not practical, at the very least, don't fall victim to one of these surprising things that lead to coronavirus.
+Read on, and to ensure your health and the health of others, don't miss these Signs Your Illness is Actually Coronavirus in Disguise.

 Don't Have a Neighbor Over, Even if They Are "Self-Isolating"

-I rang my old friend and neighbor Sheila yesterday evening, for a WhatsApp video call, several days after we'd all been told to self-isolate.
+I rang my old friend and neighbor Sheila last year, for a WhatsApp video call, several days after we'd all been told to self-isolate.
 She is 76, widowed and lives alone.
 I thought I would be kind and see how she was.
 My heart goes out to all those living alone right now as it must be incredibly hard.

 "I'm fine dear," she said.
 "I've got Alison here for her usual gin and tonic," and she swung the camera around so I could see her middle-aged neighbor, Alison, waving, glass in hand!
 "She's at the other end of the sofa," said Sheila.
 "Don't worry, I won't catch anything."

 I was flabbergasted.
 Sheila is in the age group which is high risk if she becomes infected.
 Alison has three teenage girls at home, all of whom have boyfriends.
 Who knows what's been going on in their house in terms of self-isolation?
 Any of them could have passed the virus to Alison—who may not know she is carrying it.
 And there could be virus on the bottles of gin.
 10% of people who become infected with COVID-19 get the virus from someone who doesn't know they are infected.